Local and Global Quantum Gates: Local -Adic Quantum Computings

 Ideally, $p$-adic quantum gates should preserve normalized states.
 Hence, it is only natural to consider the elements in the maximal compact subgroup group $\GL_N(\Z_p)$ of $\GL_N(\Q_p)$.
 That is to say, an element $g\in \GL_N(\Z_p)$ defines a $p$-adic quantum gate.
 This appears to be perfectly compatible with nowadays mathematics: With respect to the structure of the general linear group $\GL_N$ over the adeilc ring $\A=\A_F$ associated to a global algebraic number field $F$, it is central for us to introduce its canonical maximal open compact subgroup $K:=\prod_{\frak p:\text{finite}}K_{\frak p}\times\prod_{\s|\infty}K_\s$ where for each finite place $\frak p$ of $F$, $K_{\frak p}=\GL_N(\O_{\frak p})$ is the general linear group over the local ring $\O_{\frak p}$ of $\frak p$-adic integers, and for each infinite place $\s$ of $F$, when $\s$ is real, resp. complex, we set $K_\s=O_N$, resp. $U_N$, the orthogonal group, resp., the unitary group, of size $N$.

 Note that $GL_N(\Z)$ is finitely generated and moreover is dense in $\{\pm 1\}\times \SL_N(\Z_p)$ (with respect to the topology induced from the $p$-adic topology), it is in principal not very difficult but rather fundamental to establish the $p$-adic approximate universality theorem for $p$-adic quantum gates.
+Before explain the details, let us make some preparations.